demandchain/developer.offerengine.com/content/v3/get_deals.md

 ### deal_items
-The resultset for a deal will also include the following field in the result-set:
+The result-set for a deal will also include the following field:

 deal_items
 : _Array of Hashes_ A list of options for the deal.